nomad-coe/nomad/ops/docker-compose/README.md

 The .env file contains some additional config and secrets.
 The development secrets do not matter and are in the git (`.env_development`) and are replaced by real secret on the production machine.

+### Matomo (piwik)

+This docker-compose can be used to run the user-data tracking server *Matomo* and its database.
+This is currently not used by the official nomad production deployment.